 snap set-quota mygroup --memory=64M

-Snaps that contain services can optionally be listed to be included within the quota group.
+Snaps that contain services can be optionally added to a quota group when a group is created:

 snap set-quota mygroup --memory=64M snap1 snap2